 Somatic Experiencing helps identify old patterns that prevent us from being fully present in the moment and supports us to let go of them.
 It expands our capacity to be more present with our emotions, sensations and inner images.

-Regular sound meditations with Elena are held on the 1st Tuesday of the month, 8–9 pm.
+Regular sound baths with Elena are held on the 1st Tuesday of the month, 8–9 pm.

 60 mins for 75€.